opencollective/documentation/financial-contributors/collective-to-collective.md

 ### Across different Fiscal Hosts

-We are working on the functionality to enable Collectives to give directly to Collectives in a different host.
+We are working on the functionality to enable Collectives to give directly to Collectives in a different host (see [#3190](https://github.com/opencollective/opencollective/issues/3190)).
 As a workaround for now, use the following process:

 1. Contact the Fiscal Host of the payee Collective and ask them to submit an expense to the payer Collective for your donation
 2. The payer Collective will approve the expense and its Fiscal Host will pay the Fiscal Host of the payee Collective.